summerxiahuang/todolist/README.md

 # todolist
-Create a todo list with due date for each task.
+Create a todo list with due date for each task using javascript.